gsmfnc/StaRS2D_course/lesson_01_basic_control/lesson_01_basic_control.md

 For example, we can make it stop around $30$ degrees.
 One possible way to proceed is to use an if statement: if Starship's angle is smaller than $30$ degrees, then give a thrust angle command of $-2$ degrees;
-otherwise, set thrust angle command to zero.
+otherwise, set the thrust angle command to zero.
 Note that we can measure the attitude of Starship using some built-in functions of the simulator.
 In this case, we need `env.getStarshipAngleInDegrees()`.